Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 There is another simple explanatory article[^overreacted], but our post is more aimed at a simple tutorial with **real codes** and technical details.

-Desk-lang is a static and pure
-- The Desk-lang uses an `effect` to represent any side effect.
-Without `effect`, no side effects can be expressed.
+A language can be a true functional language like Desk-lang by implementing the following features:
+- Every side effect is treated as an `effect`.
+- Every `effect` is tracked by the type system.

+Also, Desk-lang's type system has a strong inference system that covers effects.
-The `effect` is inferred by the type system, and you can tell what side effects an expression has just by looking at its type.
+This allows us to know what effect will occur just by looking at the inferred type.

 ## Effect